VisualD/TERA-DBGrabber/README.md

 # TERA-DBGrabber
-Tera Database Grabber from tera.database.net
+Tera Database Grabber for tera.database.net

 ## How To Use
 Simply just run php TERA-DBGrabber.php and it will show help for you